ImBeCiliC/BuehlerApp/README.md

 ### Workflow

-The main steps:
+The main steps (screens):

-- Splash screen
+- Splash screen with the Bühler logo.
-- Input from user ( info screen if user has questions)
+- Input screen: user specifies the die number, width and arc length.
+- Info screen: user can have a look at the suggestions for the input data.
-- User takes the picture
+- Camera screen: user takes the picture of the pellet mill die so that it fits in the given region.
-- Computing screen
+- Computing screen: the animation is shown during computations.
-- Final screen with the result
+- Final screen: the result of the calculations is shown.

 ![App-Design|small](https://c1.staticflickr.com/3/2942/34081065246_4c58d3b644_b.jpg)